imagej/imagej.github.io/pages/Debugging_Exercises.md

 introduces a delay more than one second.
 So pausing for more than one second ,while debugging the program throws up an exception.
-So the act of debugging introduces errors in this case. ![Setting a VM-wide breakpoint](E9StopVM.PNG "Setting a VM-wide breakpoint")
+So the act of debugging introduces errors in this case. ![Setting a VM-wide breakpoint](/images/pages/E9StopVM.PNG "Setting a VM-wide breakpoint")"

 **Steps for the exercise**